 Support from most commenters for the use of the term “Pre-Approval Program” and establishment of such a program.
 Some concerns and a response in opposition are discussed below.

-Some support expressed for the idea that the process should have technical requirements equal to the Technical and Operational Capabilities Evaluation, but will also consider the RSP’s overall breadth of registry operator support.
-A number of responses provided new ideas, and some concerns were raised.
-Concerns and divergence focused on the proposal that the program “consider the RSP’s overall breadth of registry operator support.”
+Support expressed for the idea that the process should have technical requirements equal to the Technical and Operational Capabilities Evaluation.

+Some commenters also supported the consideration of an RSP’s overall breadth of registry operator support, while others believed that the measurement of overall breadth of registry operator support would be difficult to assess.

-Some support expressed for the idea that the RSP pre-approval process should be a voluntary program and the existence of the process will not preclude an applicant from providing its own registry services or providing registry services to other New gTLD Registry Operators.
-Concerns and divergence are noted below.
+Most of the commenters that supported the notion of an RSP Pre-approval program support expressed for the idea that the RSP pre-approval process should be a voluntary program and the existence of the process will not preclude an applicant from providing its own registry services or providing registry services to other New gTLD Registry Operators.
+The Business Constituency was the only one to recommend that the program be mandatory.

 Support from most commenters for a program that is funded by those seeking pre-approval on a cost-recovery basis.
-Concerns noted below.

 While there were different perspectives expressed about whether periodic reassessment should be required for Pre-Approved RSPs, there was some support for the idea that if required, the requirement should be extended to RSPs that are not Pre-Approved as well.

+ICANN Org Seeks confirmation that only difference between a pre-approved RSP and one that is approved during application evaluation is the timing of when the approval takes place; All criteria for evaluation and RST [RSP?] testing are the same.
+Comment from Jeff: Does this have high level agreement?
+If so, keep here.

 Outstanding Items - New Ideas/Concerns/Divergence